Odd distances in colourings of the plane: Acknowledgements

 \section{Acknowledgements}

 The author thanks Sabrina Lato, Rose McCarty, and Micha\l{} Pilipczuk for helpful discussions on Rosenfeld's odd distance problem and its solution.
-The author also thanks Chris Godsil for bringing~\cite{lovasz1975spectra} to their attention.
+The author also thanks Chris Godsil for bringing~\cite{lovasz1975spectra} to their attention, and the anonymous referees for valuable comments that have improved the paper.